-The primary goal of the Whitewater Boating Take-Out Improvement Feasibility Study was to assess the engineering feasibility of improving the efficiency and public safety of river-egress at the existing location used by commercial whitewater rafters and individual boaters for river-egress at the Ward's Ferry Bridge (TID/MID 2013c) The Ward's Ferry Bridge is the first public road access encountered by boaters using the whitewater reach of the Tuolumne River upstream of the Project Boundary.
+The primary goal of the Whitewater Boating Take-Out Improvement Feasibility Study was to assess the engineering feasibility of improving the efficiency and public safety of river-egress at the existing location used by commercial whitewater rafters and individual boaters for river-egress at the Ward's Ferry Bridge (TID/MID 2013d).
+After this report was filed, the Districts continued assessing the site to better understand use patterns and opportunities for site improvement (TID/MID 2017).
+The Ward's Ferry Bridge is the first public road access encountered by boaters using the whitewater reach of the Tuolumne River upstream of the Project Boundary.
 The engineering feasibility of implementing physical improvements at the Ward's Ferry Bridge location to increase the efficiency and safety of river-egress was evaluated, as was the availability of potential alternative take-out locations at Moccasin Point, Buchanan Road, Deer Creek, and Deer Flats.
-The feasibility study area encompassed the upstream reaches of the Don Pedro Reservoir in the Tuolumne River and Moccasin Creek arms, and the Tuolumne River mainstem up to approximately RM 82, near the North Fork confluence (Figure 1.3-5).
+The feasibility study area encompassed the upstream reaches of the Don Pedro Reservoir in the Tuolumne River and Moccasin Creek arms, and the Tuolumne River mainstem up to approximately RM 82, near the North Fork confluence.